Leaving Cert: No decision on exams following meeting

 Department fo Education sources say option of awarding grades to students in the absence of exams will be discussedPhotograph: Eric Luke

-Minister for Education Joe McHugh has concluded discussions with parents, teachers, school managers and students over plans to hold the Leaving Cert at the end of July.
+A planning meeting over the future of the Leaving Cert exams has concluded without a decision on whether a “plan B” should go ahead instead.

-A “plan B” option of awarding grades to students, in the event that the exams being cancelled was one of the items on the agenda.
+Minister for Education Joe McHugh attended a meeting with with parents, teachers, school managers and students over plans to hold the Leaving Cert at the end of July.

 In a statement, Mr McHugh said: “I want to thank the members of the group for their ongoing engagement and support for the work on hand.